 NewsHdrLeftSpacer.gif (132 bytes)

 Industry Seminars & Workshops . . .
 Strategic Planning . . .
-Interim Management . . .
 Validating Distributor Value . . .
 Assisting Distributor Advisory Councils . . .
 Supply Channel Development . . .
 Business Performance Analysis . . .
 Primary Market Research . . .
 Employee Coaching & Training . . .
 Executive Group Facilitation

 NewsHdrEnd.gif (910 bytes)